Pygeum is an herb that comes from the African Cherry tree. The tree is also known as the African plum tree, or Prunus africanum.

 - It directly reduces the inflammation of the prostate.

 - And third, it reduces prolactin levels and decreases the uptake of testosterone.

 One study involving 18 randomized controlled trials, consisting of 1562 men found that, when compared to those receiving a placebo, men taking pygeum africanum saw a significant improvement in urinary symptoms, including urinary flow rate.

 It can also help to combat prevalent symptoms such as nocturia (nighttime urination).
-Results of the study revealed that nighttime urination was reduced by 19%.
-Residual urine volume was decreased by 24%, and peak urine flow was increased by 23%.
+The results of the study reveal that nighttime urination reduced by 19%.
+Residual urine volume decreased by 24%, and peak urine flow increased by 23%.
 Therefore a wide range of clinical research supports pygeum as a treatment for BPH symptoms.